Magical Fairytale Towns & Villages in Europe

 Cinque Terre (literally “Five Lands”) is actually a series of five ancient fishing villages perched precariously along Italy’s Ligurian coast.
 Pictured above is the village of Manarola.

 While Cinque Terre sees its fair share of tourists, the villages have retained their rustic charm and you’ll feel as if you’ve been transported back in time when you visit.

 I wrote a complete travel guide to Cinque Terre to give you everything you need to make the best of your vist!

 16. Bibury, England

 Bibury is one more charming Cotswolds village on this list, and possibly the prettiest of all!

 Bibury will make you feel as if you’ve been transported back in time.
 Spend your time here walking along the plentiful footpaths past ancient stone cottages and lovely gardens.

 17. Tellaro, Italy

-Overshadowed by the more popular Cinque Terre nearby, Tellaro is a hidden gem on Italy’s Ligurian coast.
-If you want to escape the crowds at Cinque Terre, visit this seaside haven instead.
+Tellaro is often overshadowed by the more popular Cinque Terre nearby.
+But if you want to escape the crowds at Cinque Terre, visit this seaside haven instead!